CER-REC/conditions/app/components/SmallMultiplesLegend/README.md

 ## Requirements

 * [ ] Renders a title
-* [ ] Renders List component with a list of SmallMultiplesLegendItem and a "All" items
+* [ ] Renders List component with a list of LegendItem components and a "All" LegendItem
  * [ ] Creates the "All" item
- * [ ] Creates a list of SmallMultiplesLegendItem from passed in data
+ * [ ] Creates a list of LegendItem components from passed in data
 * [ ] Account for empty list
 * [ ] List component onChange triggers the SmallMultiplesLegend component onChange
 * [ ] Highlights a specified item